microeinhundert/radonis/packages/radonis/README.md

     onBootServer() {},

     /**
-     * This plugin hook is called before a file is output by the compiler */ beforeOutput() {
+     * This plugin hook is called before a file is output */ beforeOutput() {
       return (source: string) => {